DBraun/PyTorchTOP/README.md

 PyTorchTOP uses [Background Matting v2](https://github.com/PeterL1n/BackgroundMattingV2) as a foundation because their project is MIT-licensed (thank you!).
 Their research paper focuses on the speed and quality of the matting operation.
 For their quantitative results, they preprocess the images with OpenCV and don't add this computational cost to their numbers.
 It is *ok* to not preprocess the images but only if the frozen background image does not need to be transformed to match the live foreground images.
 This optional transformation is called [homography](https://docs.opencv.org/master/d7/dff/tutorial_feature_homography.html) in OpenCV.
 To see how the researchers do it, look at their [HomographicAlignment](https://github.com/PeterL1n/BackgroundMattingV2/blob/97e2df124d0fa96eb7f101961a2eb806cdd25049/inference_utils.py#L6) class.
 PyTorchTOP has a toggle for using CUDA contrib modules from OpenCV to do the same homography efficiently on the GPU.

-PyTorchTOP uses TorchScript models that can be downloaded from [Background Matting V2](https://github.com/PeterL1n/BackgroundMattingV2).
-Follow their links to download their "TorchScript" models and place them in this repo's `models` folder.
+PyTorchTOP uses TorchScript models that can be [downloaded](https://github.com/PeterL1n/BackgroundMattingV2#download) from [Background Matting V2](https://github.com/PeterL1n/BackgroundMattingV2).
+Download their "TorchScript" models and place them in this repo's `models` folder.
 More information on exporting models in this format is available [here](https://pytorch.org/tutorials/beginner/Intro_to_TorchScript_tutorial.html).

 ## Python